zayarlyn/lyn-eva/README.md

 - 🐧 I've been working on web projects quite a while now.
 - 🌱 I’m currently learning databases and NodeJS.
 - 📫 How to reach me: ... [linkedin](https://www.linkedin.com/in/lynee/)
-- ⚡ Fun fact: nothing fun about my sega
+- ⚡ Fun fact: nothing is fun
 <!--
 **lyn-eva/lyn-eva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.